Degrees

 It is expected that students should complete their thesis research and all degree requirements within 5 years from the time of entrance into the program.

-- The student and graduate adviser will develop a course list in the fall quarter of the first year, which will be then submitted to the CEP for approval.
-CEP will consider any subsequent change in the course list, submitted by the adviser.
-The adviser and the CEP Committee shall evaluate the yearly performance of the student.
+• The student and graduate academic advisor will develop a course list in the fall quarter of the first year, which will be then submitted to the Committee on Educational Policy (CEP) for approval.
+The committee will consider any subsequent change in the course list, submitted by the academic advisor.
+The advisor and the CEP Committee shall evaluate the yearly performance of the student.

-During the fourth 5-week laboratory rotation, each student is expected to select a research adviser (also known as major professor), normally (but not necessarily) from one of his/her rotation advisers.
+By the conclusion of the fourth 5-week laboratory rotation, each student is expected to select a major professor (also known as a PI), normally (but not necessarily) from the faculty who supervised their rotations.
 Occasionally, a student may be asked to give a second choice.
-The group chair will consult with the selected faculty member(s) and student in making this arrangement to assure research and funding compatibility.
-The student will begin research in his/her research adviser's laboratory during the first week of the following quarter and funding will be arranged by the research adviser.
+The student will begin research in his/her PI's laboratory during the first week of the following quarter; the PI is responsible for ensuring the student is fully funded and receives tuition and fee remission.

 Mentoring Guidelines